Vin Gupta (pulmonologist): Education and medical career

-Media contributor and other ventures
+Media analyst work

 Since 2020, Gupta has worked as a high-profile medical analyst for NBC media, as an NBC News and MSNBC medical contributor on issues related to the COVID-19 pandemic and other public health issues.
 According to The Seattle Times, he made "hundreds" of appearances in 2020 alone to provide medical guidance to the public.
 Prior to the pandemic, Gupta has spoken and written on a range of public health issues, including climate change, vaping, and gun violence.